Spooky309/IDELess-Spigot-Plugin-Template/README.md

 Make sure you update the batch and plugin.yml if you change something that needs to be notified!

 You can also add a line just before `echo done` in `build.bat` that copies/moves your jar file to your server plugins directory, if you want faster testing.

+# Addressing the lack of \*sh buildscript

+I developed this plugin on Windows because it's what I had access to at the time.
+If you use Linux, it shouldn't be hard to port the batch script to \*sh.